dan-s-mueller/aerospace_chatbot/docs/source/help/dependencies.rst

 Setting up from an existing repository with poetry files already defined
 ````````````````````````````````````````````````````````````````````````
-Once poetry is installed, run the following to install all dependencies:
+Once poetry is installed, run the following to install all dependencies. ``no-root`` is used to not install the current project as a package.

 .. code-block:: shell

-   poetry install
+   poetry install --no-root

 ``poetry.lock`` and ``pyproject.toml`` are committed to this directory and are the working dependencies.